logo

 • Rhode Island Paths to Certification: Quick links to the various pathways to obtaining full certification in Rhode Island, including credential review, reciprocity, and preliminary certification guidelines.

-• RIDE Online Portal: Online application portal for the Rhode Island Department of Education (RIDE).
-This portal allows teachers to apply for initial certification, add a certificate, and renew a certificate.
+• RIDE Online Portal: Online application portal that allows teachers to apply for initial certification, add a certificate, and renew a certificate.

 Rhode Island Teacher Interviews